HandsomeYingyan/HandsomeMod/README.md

 - Non-free feeds for Allwinner cedarX and HiSilicon libs and modules.

-- Some Tweaks in usb gadget
+- Some Tweaks in usb gadget .

-- Tweaks to support some device with screen
+- Tweaks to support some device with screen.

-- Use eudev instead of the orginal one in openwrt
+- Use eudev instead of the orginal one in openwrt.

-- Add qt sdl directfb and other stuff!
+- qt5 sdl2 directfb support!

-- Connman For Wext-based wifi chips
+- Connman For Wext-based wifi chips.

 - Sunxi mail400 kernel module and userspace library.(Runs Pretty Well With Glmark2 Fbdev)